-C. Test of Comparison Market Sales Prices
+b.
+Test of Comparison Market Sales Prices

-On a product-specific basis, pursuant to section 773(b) of the Act, we compared the adjusted weighted-average COPs to the home market sales prices of the foreign like product, in order to determine whether the sales prices were below the COPs.
-For purposes of this comparison, we used COPs exclusive of selling and packing expenses and used sales prices that were exclusive of any applicable billing adjustments, discounts and rebates, where applicable, movement charges, actual direct and indirect selling expenses, and packing expenses.
+On a product-specific basis, pursuant to section 773(b) of the Act, we compared the adjusted weighted-average COPs to the per-unit price of the comparison-market sales of the foreign like product to determine whether the sales prices were below the COPs.
+For purposes of this comparison, we used COP exclusive of selling and packing expenses.
+The prices were net of billing adjustments, discounts, movement expenses, direct and indirect selling expenses, and packing expenses, where appropriate.

-D. Results of the COP Test
+c.
+Results of the COP Test

 In determining whether to disregard home market sales made at prices below the COP, we examined, in accordance with sections 773(b)(1)(A) and (B) of the Act, whether: 1) within an extended period of time, such sales were made in substantial quantities; and 2) such sales were made at prices which permitted the recovery of all costs within a reasonable period of time in the normal course of trade.
 In accordance with sections 773(b)(2)(B) and (C) of the Act, where less than 20 percent of the respondent's comparison market sales of a given product are at prices less than the COP, we do not disregard any below-cost sales of that product because we determine that in such instances the below-cost sales were not made within an extended period of time and in "substantial quantities."
-Where 20 percent or more of a respondent's sales of a given product are at prices less than the COP, we disregard the below-cost sales when: 1) they were made within an extended period of time in accordance with section 773(b)(2)(B) of the Act; and, 2) based on our comparison of prices to the weighted-average COPs for the POR, they were at prices which would not permit the recovery of all costs within a reasonable period of time, in accordance with section 773(b)(2)(D) of the Act.
+Where 20 percent or more of a respondent's sales of a given product are at prices less than the COP, we disregard the below-cost sales when: 1) they were made within an extended period of time in accordance with section 773(b)(2)(B) of the Act; and, 2) based on our comparison of prices to the weighted-average COPs for the period of review, they were at prices which would not permit the recovery of all costs within a reasonable period of time, in accordance with section 773(b)(2)(D) of the Act.